robeeeeey/handtalk-challenge/README.md

-Then you can run the script by
+Then you can run the script with

 ```shell
 python3 main.py